 But I’m confessing right here and now that this mom is not prepared and ready for that.
 My heart wants to scream in protest and my hands want to hold them.
 Tight.
 But doing that only holds them back.

-So while I try to be brave on the outside, my insides want you to know that motherhood is hard.
+So while I try to be strong on the outside, my insides want you to know that motherhood is hard.
 Hard even when your children are adults.
 Their grown bodies don’t fool me — they are still my babies.

 So this week — yep, all within 5 days, I will put my oldest daughter on a plane to south Florida where she will join her husband to live.
 I release her with our granddaughter just months away from being born.
 I will put her on a plane knowing that I’ll miss parts of her pregnancy and holidays as we know them.